dianacmayorgar/Stroke-prediction/README.md

 Once the application is running, you can:
 - Enter patient details such as age, hypertension status, heart disease, etc.
 - View predictions from five different machine learning models.
-- Explore model interpretability with **LIME and SHAP** to understand which factors contributed to each model's prediction.
+- Explore model interpretability with **LIME** to understand which factors contributed to each model's prediction.
 - Interact with the embedded Power BI dashboard for additional insights.

 ## Dependencies